RotemNavon/C_To_Shellcode_NG/README.md

 ```
 [Target Binary at offset X]
-    ↓ (12-byte absolute JMP)
+    ↓ (13-byte absolute JMP)
 [Allocated Memory with Shellcode]
-├─ Overwritten bytes (original 12 bytes from offset X)
+├─ Overwritten bytes (original 13 bytes from offset X)
 ├─ Your shellcode logic
-└─ JMP back to offset X+12 (resume normal execution)
+└─ JMP back to offset X+13 (resume normal execution)
 ```

-**Why 12 bytes?**
+**Why 13 bytes?**
 ```
-movabs rax, <x64 address> : 0x48, 0xB8, ??, ??, ??, ??, ??, ??, ??, ??  -> 10 bytes
+mov r11, <x64 address> : 0x49, 0xbb, ??, ??, ??, ??, ??, ??, ??, ??  -> 10 bytes
-jmp rax                   : 0xff, 0xe0                                  -> 2 bytes
+jmp r11                : 0x41, 0xff, 0xe3                            -> 3 bytes
 ```

 ### How It Works

 1. **Allocate memory** for your shellcode in the target process
-2. **Copy the first 12 bytes** from offset X into your shellcode (to preserve original instructions)
+2. **Copy the first 13 bytes** from offset X into your shellcode (to preserve original instructions)
 3. **Write your shellcode logic** in the middle
-4. **Add a JMP back** to offset X+12 to resume normal program flow
+4. **Add a JMP back** to offset X+13 to resume normal program flow
-5. **Overwrite offset X** in the target binary with a 12-byte absolute jump to your allocated shellcode
+5. **Overwrite offset X** in the target binary with a 13-byte absolute jump to your allocated shellcode

 This creates a "sandwich" where execution flows: Original Code → Your Shellcode → Back to Original Code